WebexCC-SA/LAB-1251/docs/lab02_LocationSettings.md

 - Paw Pet Supply Solutions desire their telephone system configured in a certain way:

-    * There is 2 locations: HQ and Factory
+    * There is 1 locations: HQ
-    * Cisco Calling Plan is used as PSTN for both locations
+    * Cisco Calling Plan is used as PSTN
-    * 10 numbers ordered for each location
+    * 10 numbers ordered
-    * Prefixes for the extension will be: HQ 81 and Factory 82
-    * Open Hours defined per location to be used for users, and calling features
+    * Open Hours defined to be used for users, and calling features

 ## Login Credentials